EpistasisLab/KRAGEN/readme.md

 ## Installation Requirements

 ### System Requirements:
 Any machine capable of running Docker should be able to run KRAGEN.
+So if your Linux or Mac system meets Docker's system requirement for [Linux](https://docs.docker.com/desktop/install/linux-install/#system-requirements) or for [Mac](https://docs.docker.com/desktop/install/mac-install/) then your machine can run KRAGEN!
-However, we recommend the following minimum system configuration:
+KRAGEN was tested using the following system configurations:
+Linux:
 - Operating System: Ubuntu 22.04.4 LTS
 - Processor: 11th Gen Intel Core i7
-- RAM: 16 GB Minimum
+- RAM: 32 GB
 - Architecture: x86-64

+Mac:
+- Operating System: MacOS 14.4
+- Processor: Apple M1 Max
+- RAM: 64 GB
+- Architecture: ARM64

 ### Software Requirements:
 Docker is required.
 For installation instructions see the [Official Docker Installation Guide.](https://docs.docker.com/engine/install/)